tkarnani/cse15l-lab-reports/Lab1.md

 ### **Command `cd`**

-1. using the command with no arguments
+Task 1: using the command with no arguments

 ![Image](11.png)